What are some good AI alternatives for Zendesk in 2026

 Cons:

-Jira Service Management has a free plan for up to three agents.
-Paid plans start at $22.05/agent/month.
-The Premium plan, which includes asset management and advanced incident management, is $47.82/agent/month.
+Pricing: Jira Service Management has a free plan for up to three agents.
+Paid plans start at $22.05/agent/month, with the feature-rich Premium plan at $47.82/agent/month.

-IT, DevOps, and technical support teams who need a robust service management tool that plugs directly into their development and operations workflows.
+Best for: IT and DevOps teams that need a service management tool integrated with their development and operations environment.

-This video explains how an AI assistant can be used as a smart layer inside Zendesk to replace its native Advanced AI capabilities.
+This video explains how an AI assistant can be used as a smart layer inside Zendesk to complement its native capabilities.

 How to choose the right AI alternative for Zendesk